thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 most sense for these on-screen buttons to fall under her role.

 ### Main Menu and Backstory
-For the Main Menu and Backstory scenes, we found it made most sense to use UI Buttons to navigate between scenes.
+For the [Main Menu](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scenes/Menu.unity) and Backstory scenes (first backstory scene, for example, is [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scenes/Backstory%201.unity)), we found it made most sense to use
+UI Buttons to navigate between scenes.
 Here are the UI Buttons we used:
 When viewing Main Menu scene, click on UI Button "Play" to start the game (head to first backstory scene).